We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 A private company is a corporation that cannot issue stock.
 A private company has to hold an Initial Public Offering (IPO) to issue stock.

 The Reserve Currency is the currency major financial institutions and central banks use for international transactions.
-The People’s Bank of China uses the Reserve Currency to purchase T-Bills, for instance.
+For instance, the People’s Bank of China uses the Reserve Currency to purchase T-Bills.

 Return on Equity

-The Return on Equity (ROE) is a measure of a company’s financial performance.
+The Return on Equity (ROE) measures a company’s financial performance.
 The ROE is popular because it tells investors how much money a company makes from its assets.

 You can calculate the Return on Equity by dividing a company’s net income by its shareholders’ equity.
 ROE can predict how much money a company could make.

-Revenues or revenue is all the income a company generates from all its activities.
+Revenues are the income a company generates from all its activities.
 Revenues do not show the amount of money a company makes.
-Instead, Revenues reflect all the money a runs through its operations.
+Instead, Revenues reflect all the money that runs through its operations.

 Revenues are important because they show the demand for a company’s services.
-The media often mislabels revenues as sales.
+The media often mislabel revenues as sales.

 Revenues show all the money a company makes from all sources.
-Accounts consider the proceeds from the sale of a company’s real estate or subsidiary’s revenue.
+Accounts consider the proceeds from selling a company’s real estate or a subsidiary’s revenue.

 Risk Management is the belief investors can limit risks and prevent losses by selective stock picking.
 Risk-averse investors use strategies such as MPT and PMPT to pick stocks.

-Risk Managers buy stocks based on the level of risk or the margin of safety.
+Risk Managers buy stocks based on the risk level or the safety margin.